DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Security of

 \section{Security of \mspsi}

-In this section, we prove \mspsi's privacy.
-The client's interaction with the server is identical to \psi ~\cite{CristofaroGT12} and \cspsi ~\cite{KissL0AP17} protocols.
-Hence, we argue that they have the same privacy.
-We use the ideal/real world paradigm in the random oracle model to show that the \mspsi client does not learn anything beyond the intended output of the protocol.
+In this section, we prove that \mspsi is correct and private.
+Proving privacy requires showing that neither a malicious client nor a malicious server can learn anything beyond the intended output of the protocol.
+The client's interaction with the server is identical to the \psi ~\cite{CristofaroGT12} and \cspsi ~\cite{KissL0AP17} protocols.
+Hence, they have the same client privacy against a malicious server.
+To prove server privacy, we use the ideal/real world paradigm in the random oracle model and show that a malicious \mspsi client does not learn anything beyond the intended output of the protocol as long as the One-more-Gap-DH assumption holds.
+We first prove correctness.